-An in-house seminar was conducted by Ernst & Young LLP (Singapore) in FY2019 to update the Board on the landscape, regulations and risk management of cybersecurity and data protection.
-The Board and AC members were also briefed by the Company's external auditors on accounting standards update during the year.
+As part of the Board's continuous development programme for the year, the Board attended a cybersecurity seminar conducted by Ernst & Young LLP Singapore and an anti-money laundering and counter financing of terrorism training by an external trainer to keep abreast with the landscape, regulations and risk management of cybersecurity, data protection and AML/CFT.
+The Board and AC members were also briefed by the Company's external auditors on accounting standards updates during the year.